 Every year, Japan’s cherry blossoms first appear in the southern island of Okinawa in March then move northwards to the northern island of Hokkaido by early May.

-12 Popular Foods to Enjoy at Cherry Blossom Viewing
+Cherry Blossom Recipes: Popular Foods to Enjoy

 1. Hanami Dango

-2. Cherry Blossom Cookies
+5. Cherry Blossom Cookies

-4. Sakura Mochi
+6. Sakura Mochi

-5. Cherry Blossom Madeleines
+7. Cherry Blossom Madeleines

 Celebrate the arrival of spring with Cherry Blossom Madeleines!
-These delightful cookies are buttery, slightly sweet, and salty, with a hint of cherry blossom fragrance.
+These delightful cakes are buttery, slightly sweet, and salty, with a hint of cherry blossom fragrance.
 Invite your friends over and enjoy these gorgeous madeleines with green tea.

-6. Cherry Blossom Rice Balls
+8. Cherry Blossom Rice Balls

 Representing the elegance of the changing season with trees in full bloom, these Cherry Blossom Rice Balls are a perfect dish to bring to a spring picnic!

-7. Matcha and Warabi Mochi
+8. Matcha and Warabi Mochi

 Enjoy and relax with authentic Matcha and Warabi Mochi together.
 This traditional sweet is a chilled, chewy, jelly-like mochi covered with sweet and nutty soybean powder and drizzled with kuromitsu syrup.
 Green tea is full of antioxidants, and the unique earthy matcha is perfect for this sweet!

-8. Chirashi Sushi
+10. Chirashi Sushi

 Chirashi Sushi is served on happy occasions and at parties in Japan.
 This bright and colorful dish is made of sushi rice with a variety of vegetables mixed in, and toppings sprinkled over the top.

-10. Temari Sushi
+11. Temari Sushi

 Temari Sushi is casual sushi that we can make at home.
 You don’t need a sushi chef’s skill to make these cute delicious little balls of sushi.

-11. Sushi Cake
+13. Sushi Cake

 Simple Chirashi Sushi Cake with shredded egg, boiled shrimp, and salmon sashimi.
 Enjoy this savory colorful cake garnished with salmon roe.

-12. Futomaki
+14. Futomaki

 Futomaki is a traditional thick sushi roll typically filled with vegetables and sometimes includes cooked fish like unagi.
 It’s perfect finger food for a picnic and packs well in the bento box!